Home > On PM Motor > Should the Positioning Bearing of a Vertical Motor be Placed at the Upper End or the Lower End?

 Forces Acting on Bearings in Vertical and Horizontal Motors

-The orientation of the motor affects the nature of the forces acting on the bearings.
-In a horizontal motor, the bearings at both ends support the rotor’s weight as a radial load, distributing the load equally.
-Conversely, in a vertical motor, the rotor’s weight becomes an axial load.
+The orientation of the motor determines the nature of the forces on the bearings.
+In a horizontal motor, the weight of the rotor acts as a radial load on the bearings at both ends and is shared equally between them.
+In the case of a vertical motor, the weight of the rotor becomes an axial load.
 This shift requires the bearings to handle a different type of force, impacting their design and selection.

 Bearing Forces in Vertical and Horizontal Motors